Gutter Done: Your Step-by-Step Guide to Installing Gutters and Downspouts

 3. Install Gutter Flashing: This crucial step prevents water from running behind the gutter.
 Slide a metal flashing strip under your roof shingles and over the back edge of the gutter.
 This directs all water into the system and protects your fascia from rot.

-Step 5: A Guide to Downspout Installation
+Step 5: Downspout Installation — A Full Guide

 fully assembled downspout with elbows and straps against a wall - gutter and downspout installation